SunlayGGX/Storm/README.md

 - **zFar (float, facultative)**: Same as zNear except that we skip displaying all objects farer than this distance value.
 Default value is 20.0.
 - **minColorValue (float, facultative)**: Set the minimum value for the watched value to display the coldest color.
 If the watched value is the velocity, this is to be expressed as a squared norm.
 Default value is 0.01
 - **maxColorValue (float, facultative)**: Set the maximum value for the watched value to display the hotest color.
 If the watched value is the velocity, this is to be expressed as a squared norm.
 Default value is 100
+- **blowerAlpha (float, facultative)**: Set the blower visualization alpha channel.
+Must be between 0 and 1 included.
+Default value is 0.25.
 - **grid (vector3, facultative)**: Set the grid dimension.
 X coord will be the grid width, Z its depth and Y will be the height where the grid will be drawn.
 Note that X and Z will be ceiled.
 Default value is { x=10.0, y=0.0, z=10.0 }
 - **particleDisplay (boolean, facultative)**: Specify if Solids should be displayed as particle on start.
 If not, they will be displayed as meshes. "false" by default.